 Easier said than done.
 Our default focus is split between the past and our present, with little to no thought for our future.
 When we’re down, it’s hard to not get fixated on what could’ve been, would have been, and should’ve been.
 But, focusing on the past hurts you the most.
 When it comes to negative thoughts, here’s how we can train our brains to make the most of past experiences.
 1) Ask yourself, “What can I learn from it?”
 2) Let it go.

 Seriously.
+It’s time to move on and stop letting your past shape your present.
 To quote Rafiki from Lion King “Oh yes, the past can hurt, but the way I see it you can either run from it or learn from it.”
-And if it’s sin that is dragging us down, it’s time to find freedom in forgiveness.
+And if it’s sin or a grudge that is dragging you down, it’s time to find freedom in forgiveness.

 #3: You can see your true potential.